SumoLogic/sumologic-documentation/docs/integrations/community-ecosystem-apps.md

 - **Clone** the project to your own machine
 - **Create** any new folders/subfolders necessary for your content
 	- Add your content to these folders
-	- Verify that all sensitive data has been removed BEFORE submitting a PR.
+	- Verify that all sensitive data has been removed  or redacted BEFORE submitting a PR.
 This includes PII, Credentials, and Network data.
 Screenshots included (either blur or mark over).
 	- All application, dashboard and search content should be in JSON format (exported from Sumo Logic).
 Please use a descriptive naming convention (Company-Product-Function.
 Ex: AWS-Kinesis-Errors.json)
 	- When possible, include a screenshot of your dashboards in .png or .jpg format.
 Name your screenshots the same as their respective JSON content.
 If there is more than one, please place these images in a Screenshots folder.
 	- Create README.md file within each subfolder to track descriptions of the app, guidance on setting up the data collection, authors, versions, dates, and links to 3rd party docs